T wave: Inverted T wave

 Hypertrophic cardiomyopathy is the thickening of the left ventricle, occasionally right ventricle.
 It may be associated with left ventricular outflow tract obstruction or may not be associated with it in 75% of the cases.
 ECG would be abnormal in 75 to 95% of the patients.
 Characteristic ECG changes would be large QRS complex associated with giant T wave inversion in lateral leads I, aVL, V5, and V6, together with ST segment depression in left ventricular thickening.
 For right ventricular thickening, T waves are inverted from V2 to V3 leads.
 ST and T waves changes may not be apparent in hypertrophic cardiomyopathy, but if there is presence of ST and T waves changes indicates severe hypertrophy or ventricular systolic dysfunction.
 According to Sokolow-Lyon criterion, the height of R wave in V5 or V6 + the height of S wave in V1 more than 35 mm would be suggestive of left ventricular hypertrophy.

 Both right and left bundle branch blocks are associated with similar ST and T wave changes as in hypertrophic cardiomyopathy, but are opposite to the direction of the QRS complex.

 In pulmonary embolism, T wave can be symmetrically inverted at V2 to V4 leads but sinus tachycardia is usually the more common finding.
 T wave inversion is only present in 19% of mild pulmonary embolism, but the T inversion can be present in 85% of the cases in severe pulmonary embolism.
-Besides, T inversion can also exists in leads III and aVF.
+Besides, T inversion can also exist in leads III and aVF.

 Inversion of T waves in most of the ECG leads except aVR indicates many causes most commonly myocardial ischaemia and intracranial haemorrhage.
 Others include: hypertrophic cardiomyopathy, Takotsubo cardiomyopathy (stress-induced cardiomyopathy), cocaine abuse, pericarditis, pulmonary embolism, and advanced or complete atrioventricular block.